kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 ##### e2e tests

-Add a test that verifies when an underscore is present in the `dnsConfig.searches` that it appears in resolv.conf in the pod.
+- Add a test that verifies successful creation of a pod whose `dnsConfig.searches` contains an underscore
+- Add tests that verify successful creation of objects with a podTemplate whose `dnsConfig.searches` contains an underscore

 ### Graduation Criteria

 #### Alpha
-- Feature implementd behind a gate
+- Feature implemented behind a gate
 - Initial e2e tests completed and enabled

 #### Beta